priyamghosh2009/OpenCV-practice/README.md

 # OpenCV-practice
-Just a bunch of practice programs done by me to check it
+### Just a bit of Practice of the Open CV library to check objects, edit images, and much more.